 I had the privilege of living in Berlin for a month when I defied my parents and embark on a travel writing course CTR in the summer of 2014.
 To say I fell in love with the city would be a gross understatement.
 Be it the abundant green space, the quirky neighborhoods or the efficient transport system, words alone cannot express my admiration for this rising city.
-However, if I have to pick three things I like the most about this capital, it would have to be:
+There are many things to do in Berlin, however, if I have to pick three things I like the most about this capital, it would have to be:

 It is no secret that I am an avid fan of shopping, especially when it comes to vintage.
 I enjoyed the process of seeking out unique pieces from second-hand stores and scouring for hidden gems in flea markets.
 The best part is knowing that you are paying a fraction of the price you would if it’s in a high street store.